uniblab/Icod.Wod/README.md

 ## Wow!
 This does more than Dell's Boomi.
 Yes, I know.
 It's easier to use too.
 And did I mention it doesn't need a cloud and doesn't cost a fortune?

+## Copyright and Licensing
+Icod.Wod framework, or WoD, is an automation class library.
+Copyright (C) 2023  Timothy J. Bruce

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA